 You may not know Jack Dorsey by name, but the words tweet, mention and hashtag certainly sound familiar.
 We're talking about Twitter.
 Jack Dorsey is the co-founder of this social network and has seen his idea grow into a billion-dollar business over the past 11 years.
 But Twitter isn't his only success.
 In 2012, Dorsey founded the mobile payment system Square, which is currently valued at a whopping $3,2 billion.
 Key to success?
 His unconventional, but unique management style.
 In this blog article we zoom in further on the management style of Dorsey, a school dropout who transformed himself into one of the great innovators of this century.

 Dorsey himself is not in favor of making big management decisions.
 Instead, he focuses on the growth of his employees.
-According to him, one must be a leader guide employeesso that they can ultimately make management decisions themselves.
-Dorsey: “There is an organizational failure when I have to make decisions.
-The vitality of an organization does not lie in the strength of the leader, but in the strength of the person.”
+According to him, one must be a leader guide employees, so that they can ultimately make the management decisions themselves.
+Dorsey: “It is an organizational failure if I have to start making decisions.
+The vitality of an organization lies not in the strength of the leader, but in the strength of the person.”
 According to Dorsey, he can never make decisions in the same context that his employees experience.
-Take, for example, an employee who works with data or helping the customer every day.
-These employees have a much better picture of the situation and know best how to act.
+Take, for example, an employee who works with data or helping the customer every day; these employees have a much better picture of the situation and know best how to act.
 In 2012, Dorsey reiterated his position in an email to all Square employees.
-The email gently requested that he no longer use his name in order to have certain projects approved.
-Instead, employees had to rely on the power of their idea.
+Moreover, the email contained a friendly request not to mention his name anymore to get certain projects approved.
+Instead, employees were to rely on the strength of their idea.

 Go for routine